 - Meeting of Creditors.
 While rarely required, a meeting of creditors is convened when requested by at least 25% of creditors.
 If a meeting is requested then the bankrupt is required to attend.
 The meeting is chaired by the Trustee, but the bankrupt must answer relevant questions asked by the creditors.

 - Examinations.
 In unusual and rare circumstances, a creditor or the Official Receiver working at the Office of the Superintendent of Bankruptcy Canada can request that the bankrupt be questioned.
 These examinations are very rare and usually only conducted where the Official Receiver or a creditor has reason to believe that the bankrupt has committed an offence or withheld information.

 - Surplus Income.
 If you earn more than the amounts listed below than you have to pay a portion of your income to your Trustee on behalf of your creditors.
 These limits, which are based on the size of your family, are set by the Government.
 This requires bankrupts to submit monthly income and expense reports so that any obligation for surplus income can be calculated.
 It’s a complicated calculation that we describe in more detail here.

 Before making any significant decision it’s important to get the facts and understand the whole picture.
 Bankruptcy, like most things, isn’t all roses.
-For a list of the pros and cons of bankruptcy visit our bankruptcy services page here.
-To have your personal situation reviewed by our licensed Trustees in Bankruptcy, give us a call.
+For more information on bankruptcy visit our bankruptcy service page here.
+To have your personal situation reviewed by one our licensed Licensed Insolvency Trustees, give us a call.
 We’re always happy to hear from you and never charge up-front fees.
 Give us a call, you’ve got nothing to lose except your debt.